Mike Yastrzemski Preview, Player Props: Giants vs. Cubs

 Mike Yastrzemski At The Plate

-- He has gone deep in 13.8% of his games this season, and 4% of his plate appearances.
+- Looking at the 81 games he has played this season, he's hit a long ball in 11 of them (13.6%), and in 3.9% of his trips to the dish.

-- Yastrzemski has picked up an RBI in 26.3% of his games this year, with more than one RBI in 12.5% of his games.
-He has also plated three or more runs in two contests.
+- In 25.9% of his games this year, Yastrzemski has tallied at least one RBI.
+In 10 of those games (12.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored in 34 games this year (42.5%), including multiple runs in nine games.
+- He has scored in 34 of 81 games this year, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.